Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Onflow algorithm: intuition and formal definition

+We can now formally introduce the 'Onflow' algorithm, described in the Algorithm \ref{algo:onflow} whose pseudo-code is given below. \footnote{ The $f_t$ are obtained from the relation $f_t = S_{t} / S_{t-1}$, where $S_t$ is the closing price at date $t$ for the asset.
+The equation \eqref{eq:ode_formula} is used to compute $H_{t+1}$ which determines by the equation \eqref{eq:softmax_h_to_pi} the allocation $\pi_{t+1}$ until the closing price $S_{t+1}$ is known.
+The ODE \eqref{eq:ode_formula} can be solved in milliseconds and we assume, as in all previous studies, that it is possible to trade at the closing price a few milliseconds after the official close.

+Note for instance that currently this is {\bf guaranteed} by the Euronext exchange through the ``Trade at Last'' (TAL) mechanism from 17h35 to 17h40 that allows, during these 5 minutes, to trade at the closing price of the day $S_t$.
+So, we do not use any future information. }

 \begin{remark} In general solving the ODE at line \ref{algo:odestep} is not difficult because the number of assets is in practice not too large ($2$ to $100$).
-Should this not be the case, one can try instead an explicit Euler numerical scheme with step $\tau$ which boils down to simple vectors addition. \end{remark} \begin{remark} For comparison, the $EC(\eta)$ algorithm of \cite{Helmbold98} use instead an update of the form~:
+Should this not be the case, one can try instead an explicit Euler numerical scheme with step $\tau$ which boils down to simple vectors addition. \end{remark} \begin{remark} For comparison, the $EG(\eta)$ algorithm of \cite{Helmbold98} use instead an update of the form~:

 where $c_t$ is a constant with respect to $k\le K$ but that can change with time.
-It also corresponds to a Natural Policy Gradient (NPG) algorithm, see \cite{amari_natural_gradient_98} for the seminal work on the natural gradient and \cite[Lemma 15]{agarwal_theory_2021_cv_policy_grad} for its formulation in reinforcement learning under the policy gradient framework. \end{remark}
+It also corresponds to a Natural Policy Gradient (NPG) algorithm, see \cite{amari_natural_gradient_98} for the seminal work on the natural gradient and \cite[Lemma 15]{agarwal_theory_2021_cv_policy_grad} for its formulation in reinforcement learning under the policy gradient framework.
+Our proposal of using continuous gradient flow updates, implemented through the ODE \eqref{eq:ode_formula} instead of the discrete EG algorithm, introduces smoother and more controllable updates as it aligns with optimization theory by providing a principled continuous-time approach that ensures convergence under mild conditions.
+On the other hand the inherent geometry of the softmax formulation improves stability, mitigating overshooting and collapse that can occur with naive updates.
+Moreover, gradient flow balances exploration and exploitation more effectively than direct parameter shifts.
+Finally, this approach connects naturally to mirror descent and KL-based regularization, offering a theoretically grounded framework widely adopted in reinforcement learning and probabilistic optimization, cf. \cite{sutton_reinforcement_2018}. \end{remark}

 \begin{remark} The price relatives $f_t$ are stochastic in nature and the maximization of the performance needs to take into account this fact.
 The standard way to deal with such circumstance is to use a stochastic optimization algorithm, variant of the Stochastic Gradient Descent introduced in \cite{robbins_stochastic_1951}; see \cite{sutton_reinforcement_2018} for its use in reinforcement learning in general and \cite{gabriel_turinici_convergence_2023} for a short self-contained convergence proof.
 When optimizing a general function $\Fcal(x)$ this optimization algorithm converges even if, instead of the true gradient $\nabla \Fcal(x)$ only a non-biased version is used at each step instead; in practice, to lower the variance of the error, a sample average based on $B$ non-biased gradients can be used.
 This means that instead of advancing $1$ step at the time one can advance $B$ steps and adapt formula \eqref{eq:ode_formula} to take into account a sample average of price relatives $f_t$,..., $f_{t+B}$.
 Note that the algorithm, as written above, corresponds to $B=1$. \end{remark}